 One more thing, do not let your gold jewelry, especially rings come in contact with common household cleaning products that contain chlorine.
 Chlorine bleach products can damage your jewelry over time.
 The moral is: don't wear your jewelry while doing household chores where chlorinated cleaning products are involved; don't wear your hand jewelry (rings and bracelets) when you are involved in active sports, hard knocks can damage or scratch it; don't wear your jewelry in swimming pools and Jacuzzis.

-Now for the do’s; do enjoy your gold jewelry; do take care of your gold jewelry; do have it checked by a jeweler at least once a year for loose prongs, worn mountings and general wear; do have it professionally cleaned periodically.
-Between visits to your jeweler, it’s important that you check your jewelry pieces each time you wear them, just look them over for any wear or damage, such as clasps that are not fastening securely, prongs that may be cracked, bent or loosened, and chains that may be kinked.
-If you find any of these conditions, a visit to your jeweler is suggested.
+Now for the do’s; do enjoy your gold jewelry; do take care of your gold jewelry; do have it checked by a jeweller at least once a year for loose prongs, worn mountings and general wear; do have it professionally cleaned periodically.
+Between visits to your jeweller, it’s important that you check your jewelry pieces each time you wear them, just look them over for any wear or damage, such as clasps that are not fastening securely, prongs that may be cracked, bent or loosened, and chains that may be kinked.
+If you find any of these conditions, a visit to your jeweller is suggested.

 What is the proper care for gold jewelry you ask?
 We have a few tips and will share them with you, as well as a few home recipes for cleaning fine gold jewelry, past on to me by my mother.
 Mom did not live in the city, she did not live in a town, she was a country woman and as such she had many home recipes and remedies.
 Her usual routine for cleaning her fine gold jewelry was simple.
 She used warm water and a mild detergent (used for dish washing), and a very soft brush to gently clean the items while they were in the water.